oci-landing-zones/oci-scca-landingzone-workload-exp/IMPLEMENTATION.md

 # <a name="introduction"></a>1.
 Introduction

-SCCA Workload Expansion Module allows customers to deploy additional workload into an existing SCCA LZ environment.
+SCCA Workload Expansion Module allows customers to deploy an additional workload compartment into an existing SCCA LZ environment.
 The Workload expansion module is responsible for deploying Compartment, Network (VCN), Logging, Monitoring, and Workload related IAM resources.
-The SCCA LZ will set up one initial workload configuration.
-If, in the future, customers need a separate Workload stack, they can use this module to deploy a workload stack.
+The SCCA LZ template includes one initial workload compartment in its configuration.
+If customers need additional Workload compartments, they can use this module to deploy the workload expansion module to add it to their existing SCCA LZ environment.

 # <a name="architecture"></a>2.
 Architecture